At 56th Annual General Meeting Mr. Hans Dieter Pötsch, Chairman of the Supervisory Board, only pretends to respect Shareholder Rights of Speech.

 (Zur deutschen Version dieses Texts)

-In fact Pötsch tries by all available means to sabotage the Speakers.
+In fact Pötsch seems to sabotage the Speakers by all available means.

 The General Meeting is defined by law with the intent to provide a platform for the exchange of Opinion, exchange of Information and declaration of will.
 But Pötsch disrespects this Intent.
 Thus the Meeting becomes unproductive.
 The Meeting degenerates to an absurde and disgusting rite.